tarantool/tarantool/changelogs/unreleased/gh-7230-luajit-fixes.md

 * Fixed `emit_loadi()` on x86/x64 emitting xor between condition check and jump instructions.
 * Fix stack top for error message when raising the OOM error (gh-3840).
+* Disabled math.modf compilation due to its rare usage and difficulties with proper implementation of the corresponding JIT machinery.
+* Fixed inconsistent behaviour on signed zeros for JIT-compiled unary minus (gh-6976).